The number of $C_{2l}$-free graphs: The balanced Erd o o s-Simonovits conjecture for even cycles

-To find a cycle $C$ in~$G$ that is not already in~$\HH$ and with $\HH \cup \{C\}$ good, we will find a large collection of cycles, each cycle containing an edge between~$x$ and~$B_1$ and avoiding all saturated sets of edges.
-Note that, since $|B_1| \le kn^{1/\ell}$, by property~$(i)$ of Definition~\ref{def:balanced:nbhd}, it is sufficient to find such a collection of cycles~$\C$ with
+To find a copy $H$ of $C_{2\ell}$ in~$G$ that is not already in~$\HH$ and with $\HH \cup \{H\}$ good, we will find a large collection of $2\ell$-cycles, each cycle containing an edge between~$x$ and~$B_1$ and avoiding all saturated sets of edges.
+Note that, since $|B_1| \le kn^{1/\ell}$ by property~$(i)$ of Definition~\ref{def:balanced:nbhd}, it is sufficient to find such a collection of cycles~$\C$ with

-Indeed, by the pigeonhole principle and our bound~\eqref{eq:Delta1_bounded} on the degree of a single edge in $\HH$, it follows from~\eqref{eq:size_of_C} that at least one of these cycles will not already be in~$\HH$.
-Since no cycle in $\C$ contains a saturated set of edges, we can add this cycle to~$\HH$ and obtain a hypergraph that is still good.
+Indeed, by the pigeonhole principle and our bound~\eqref{eq:deg1bound} on the degree of a single edge in $\HH$, it follows from~\eqref{eq:size_of_C} that at least one of these cycles will not already be in~$\HH$.
+Since (we will ensure that) no cycle in $\C$ contains a saturated set of edges, we will be able to add this cycle to~$\HH$ and obtain a hypergraph that is still good, as required.

-As noted above, each cycle in $\C$ will be formed by paths~$P$ and~$Q$, constructed as follows: $P$, of length $2\ell - t$, goes from~$x$ to~$B_t$, and then alternates between $B_t$ and $B_{t-1}$, finishing at some vertex $v_{2\ell-t} \in B_t$, and $Q \in \Q[x \to v_{2\ell-t}]$ is chosen so that $P \cup Q$ does not contain any forbidden set.
+As noted earlier, each cycle in $\C$ will be formed by paths~$P$ and~$Q$, constructed as follows: $P$, of length $2\ell - t$, goes from~$x$ to~$B_t$, and then alternates between $B_t$ and $B_{t-1}$, finishing at some vertex $v_{2\ell-t} \in B_t$, and $Q \in \Q[x \to v_{2\ell-t}]$ is chosen so that $P \cup Q$ does not contain any forbidden set.
 For technical reasons (see Claim~\ref{claim:m_of_j}, below), it is important that there are not too many choices for the path $P$.
 Therefore, let us first choose sets

 for each $i \in \{0,\ldots,t-1\}$ and each $u \in B_i$, and

 for each $u \in B_t$.
 (These exist by properties~$(i)$ and~$(ii)$ of Definition~\ref{def:refined:nbhd}.)
 We will choose the vertices of the path $P$ from the sets $X_i(u)$.